empiricaly/empirica/README.md

 flag to the `meteor` command.
 Learn about Meteor Settings in the [official documentation](https://docs.meteor.com/api/core.html#Meteor-settings).

-By convention, we recomment you call your settings files as follows:
+By convention, we recommend you call your settings files as follows:

 * local.json: For local development (on your own computer).
 * dev.json: For a development development.
 * staging.json: For a staging development.
-* production.json: For a production development.
+* production.json: For a product development.

-You might not have as many environment but we if you do, we might as well all follow a convention.
+You might not have as many environments but we if you do, we might as well all follow a convention.

 Note that keys under the `"public"` key will be available on both server and